litmuschaos/test-tools/custom/git-app-deployer/README.md

 # **Load-Test**:
 The load test packages a test script in a container for Locust that simulates user traffic to Sock Shop, please run it against the front-end service.
 The address and port of the frontend will be different and depend on which platform you've deployed to.
 See the notes for each deployment.
-It has been used parallely with a chaos engine which loads against the catalogue front-end service.
+It has been used parallel with a chaos engine which loads against the catalogue front-end service.

 ### How the loadtest works in the workflow:
 In manifest it is written as :
 ```
 - name: install-application
      container:
        image: litmuschaos/litmus-app-deployer:latest
        args: ["-namespace=loadtest"]
 ```

 - Load-test have 2 replicas as shown below :